idfive/Developer-Documentation/docs/challenges/drupal-api-module.md

 - Module should be able to be enabled on any D8 site, by downloading module, enabling, and assigning the block to a region.
 - No frontend styles needed, but bonus points if you do.
 - Bonus points for Behavioral, or Functional tests.
+- Bonus points for making the block configuration able to limit the number of movies displayed.
+- Bonus points for creating a twig template for the block.

 ## Time